jmvogt/Unity-LPC-Character-Animator/README.md

 # Unity LPC Character Animator
 Dynamically animate characters using Liberated Pixel Cup sprites

-This is a project I've started as an attempt to familiarize myself with 2D game development.
+I started this project as an attempt to familiarize myself with 2D game development.
 Since I'm a pretty lousy pixel artist and I'm reusing so much free art, I'm going to maintain this as an independent asset for the OpenGameArt/Liberated Pixel Cup communities.

-For the most part, this asset will allow you to animate a character by layering LPC art on top of each other at runtime.
+For the most part, this asset will allow you to animate a character by layering LPC art at runtime.
 Given that Unity 5+ doesn't allow for you to change the sprites being used within an Animation at runtime, I had to recreate my own LPC animator to handle the swapping of sprites.
-The alternative was to generate thousands of prefabs and animations, which would have bloated the project's size beyond anything I would feel is realistic for a 2D game.
+The alternative was to generate thousands of prefabs and animations, which would have bloated the project's size beyond anything I would feel is realistic for a simple 2D game.

 Given that I'm relatively new to Unity and Game Development, I would love your feedback on how I could improve this plugin.
 Whether it be from better practices for Unity or how I could structure my classes, I am eager to get feedback from more experienced game developers.